 His jump shot doesn't stand out as a primary feature, but he does comfortably knock in elbow jumpers and other shots from 10-17 feet.
 He elevates well and boasts a quick release, so he get can get these shots against taller opponents.

-He's also a potential plus-defender because he specializes in getting steals off his opponent's dribble, leading to an easy layup.
-While Paige always focused on thieving passes during his high school career, Berry uses his lower center of gravity, strength and quick hands to rip away dribbles rather than jump the passing lanes.
-He ranked among EYBL leaders in steals and also bothered opposing big men on strips at McDonald's practices.
+And offense actually may not be the end of the court where Berry excels most.
+He's potentially a game-breaking defender because he specializes in getting steals off his opponent's dribble, leading to an easy layup.
+While Paige always focused on thieving passes, Berry uses his lower center of gravity, strength and quick hands to rip away dribbles rather than jump the passing lanes.
+He's among the EYBL leaders in steals, and he has competed against other blue-chip guards such as Tyus Jones.

 As with most UNC commitments, Berry's intangibles are top-notch.
-He's also more rugged than Paige or Britt and will bring a more physical dimension to the lead guard position.
-And if he's able to get to the foul line, he'll knock them down (80 percent for E1T1, 86 percent for Lake Highland).
+He's also more rugged than Paige or Britt and will bring a new dimension to the lead guard position.

 Berry's presence on the roster presents Carolina with opportunity and burden.
 Williams attempts to include all of his relevant scholarship players in the rotation, and balancing time for three point guards appears daunting.
-With Paige now established as the team's best player, yet not a guarantee to go pro following next season, Berry could spend two years with him and three with Britt.
+With Paige unlikely to depart early for the NBA, Berry could spend two seasons with him and three with Britt.

 Rob provides basketball recruiting coverage for InsideCarolina.com, including reporting from events throughout the country.
-Rob is a recruiting analyst for Scout.com and is the editor of the national basketball recruiting website PrepStars.com and the print magazine Recruiter's Handbook.
+Rob is editor of the national basketball recruiting website PrepStars.com and the print magazine Recruiter's Handbook.
+He also covers UNC basketball games for the Independent Weekly and writes a freelance column for USAToday.com.
 Rob is a member of the Naismith committee honoring the nation's best high school player and is on the selection committee for the McDonald's All-American Game.